macloo/just_enough_code/README.md

 ![Screen capture: JSFiddle controls](images/JSFiddle-commands.png)

 First, focus on headings, paragraphs, images, and links (as in the example).
 Emphasize that HTML is intended to reflect the document's structure.
-For example, use an `H1` tag *only* for the top-level heading in the document, and do not use `H` tags (`H1` through `H6`) on any text that is not a heading.
+For example, use an `h1` tag *only* for the top-level heading in the document, and do not use `h` tags (`h1` through `h6`) on any text that is *not a heading*.
+The tags are not meant to make text *look* a certain way; they are meant to mark up the structural elements.
 ```
 <h1> </h1>
 <p> </p>
 <img src="" alt="">
 <a href=""> </a>
 ```
 Note that all images must have an `alt` attribute, or the HTML will not [validate](https://html5.validator.nu/).
+If you don't believe me, [read this](https://www.joedolson.com/2015/03/are-alt-attributes-required-always/).

+Another thing to note is that no tags require a slash at the end — `/>` — that was XHTML, and it's gone.
+All modern browsers support HTML5 now.

 If you want to introduce bold and italic styles, use the `<strong>` and `<em>` tags, not the old `<b>` and `<i>` tags!